brlkf/Login-System/README.md

 ### 6. Test the Login System:
 * Enter valid credentials and click the "Login" button to test successful login.
-* Enter invalid credentials to test the error handling, and you should see appropriate error messages displayed on the
+* Enter invalid details to test the error handling, and you should see appropriate error messages displayed on the
   frontend.